egisnmir/react-shop/README.md

 * Testing.
 Jest, React Testing Library, Cypress
 * Add products comparison feature
-* Products should get data from an API (using fetch or axios)
+* Products should get data from an API (using fetch or axios) Maybe create a very simple backend with NodeJs
 * Add themes using context
 * Add styled-components